lucadibello/zerotrust-your-home/doc/getting-started.md

 A more detailed guide is available in the paper.

 ## 1.1.5.
-Install Armbian on the remote server
+Prepare the OS on the remote server / Proxmox VM

-This first step is necessary only if the user does not have a remote server with Armbian already installed.
-To install and configure Armbian on the remote server, perform the following steps:

-1. Download the Armbian image for your board from the [official website](https://www.armbian.com/download/)
+You can deploy this project on either:
+- **A Proxmox Virtual Machine**: Create a Debian 12 (Bookworm) or Ubuntu 24.04/22.04 LTS VM with VirtIO network and SCSI disk.
-2. Flash the image to an SD card using [Balena Etcher](https://www.balena.io/etcher/)
+- **A physical SBC (Armbian/Raspberry Pi OS)**: Flash the image to an SD card / eMMC.
-3. Insert the SD card into the remote server and power it on
-4. Connect to the remote server via SSH using the default credentials:
-   - Username: root
-   - Password: 1234
-5. Complete the first boot wizard and reboot the system when prompted

-Now, the remote server is ready to be configured to run the home automation system.
+Ensure SSH access is enabled and a non-root sudo user is created before proceeding.

 ## 1.1.6.
 Clone the repository locally